 4400 Crystal Springs Dr.

-Glen Alla Park
+West LA: Glen Alla Park

-Why it rocks: This enclosed park is perfect for pirate tots looking to escape with their treasure.
+Why It Rocks: This enclosed park is perfect for pirate tots looking to escape with their treasure.
 The playground features all the usual park amenities plus the chance for kiddos to daydream about life on the high seas.
 Sure, little ones might incessantly scream “ahoy matey” for the duration of the party but who cares when you are living your best life on the high seas safely on land?

-Bonus tips: For those parents and non-pirates looking to take a load off, there’s a large grassy area surrounding the playground just outside the gate.
+Bonus Tips: For those parents and non-pirates looking to take a load off, there’s a large grassy area surrounding the playground just outside the gate.
 Bring some blankets or a lawn chair for ultimate comfort.

 4601 Alla Rd.